Towards a valid bibliometric measure of epistemic breadth of researchers: Discussion

 Using empirical data on researchers specifically funded for making a major change to their research topic portfolio and self-citation data, we have compared candidate measures within the knowledge space approach as to how well they capture the concept of epistemic breadth.
 Our main validation exercise was done with publication data of of researchers who were specifically funded to change their discipline of research to biology from any other science discipline.
-We found a strong effect size for proposed indicators of epistemic breadth when comparing the epistemic breadth values of this treatment group of discipline-switching researchers with a group of matched researchers of random epistemic breadth.
+We found a strong effect size for proposed indicators of epistemic breadth when comparing the epistemic breadth values of this treatment group of discipline-switching researchers with a group of matched researchers of random, unknown epistemic breadth.
 We were able to show that even a simple arithmetic average of papers' semantic similarities is a useful indicator of epistemic breadth.
-Better discrimination of known epistemically mobile researchers from matched researchers of random epistemic breadth is achieved by a slightly more sophisticated indicator using per-paper furthest neighbor similarities.
+Better performance is achieved by a slightly more sophisticated indicator using per-paper furthest neighbor similarities.

 Additional validation by comparison of self-referencing statistics of a much larger set of researchers and their epistemic breadth values for our preferred indicator revealed robust and substantial associations in the theorized directions, further substantiating the validity of this method.